 IHG Rewards Club and Club Carlson both offer mid-tier elite status as a benefit of low-fee co-branded credit cards like the IHG® Rewards Club Premier Credit Card and the Club Carlson℠ Premier Rewards Visa Signature® Card.
 While the earns base level Silver status, plus elite night credits towards higher elite levels, on top of a generous welcome bonus and other perks.

 The merger between Marriott and Starwood has opened up new opportunities for the two platinum cards.
-On top of some positive changes to the business card’s benefits like 5X points on airfare and receiving 35% points back when using Membership Rewards Pay with Points, you can now take advantage of status with Marriott Rewards at Marriott, Starwood, and The Ritz-Carlton, increasing the number of hotels and resorts where you receive elite benefits.
+On top of some positive changes to the business card’s benefits like 5X points on airfare and receiving 35% points back when using Membership Rewards Pay with Points, you can now take advantage of status with Marriott Bonvoy across the combined Marriott portfolio, increasing the number of hotels and resorts where you receive elite benefits.

 1 Credit Card = Elite Status with Multiple Programs